-Recent cyberattacks on power companies in the United States, Turkey and Switzerland – including one breach where the attackers may have gained control over operational systems – are showing how easily human error can put critical computer networks at risk, security experts said.
+A report that says hackers may now be able to shut down power grids in the United States, Turkey and Switzerland shows how easily human error can put critical computer networks at risk, security experts said.

-The cybersecurity company Symantec reported in September 2017 that a group of attackers spent two years infiltrating, mapping out and possibly gaining control over power company systems, through a variety of techniques designed to trick people into activating malicious software.
-In a separate, apparently failed attack, another group used at least one of those techniques – spearphishing, or emails designed to infect a device with malware – in an attempt to set up surveillance on U.S. electric companies.
+The cybersecurity company Symantec reported the attackers spent two years infiltrating, mapping out and possibly gaining control over power company systems, through a variety of techniques designed to trick people into activating malicious software.

 "They're basically playing on things that influence the weakest link inside your enterprise – people," said Josh Douglas, chief strategy officer for Raytheon Cyber Services.
 "Their desires and their will, their social interaction, their reading habits, etcetera.
 The behavioral aspects of employees are a direct link to the weakness of the security of an organization."

 The methods were common and well-documented, suggesting the attackers focused less on technological sophistication and more on knowing what energy company employees were likely to do – a hacking principle known as "social engineering."

 - Disguised malware as an invitation to a New Year's Eve party – a method known as "spearphishing," then followed up with messages containing "very specific content related to the energy sector;"

 - Planted malware on websites frequented by utility employees, a technique known as a "watering hole" attack;